Vedant-Jayesh-Oza/Clipify.app/README.md

 ## 🔮 Vision

 Clipify aims to democratize viral content creation by making it effortless for podcasters to repurpose their long-form content into engaging short clips.
-By leveraging cutting-edge AI and providing a seamless user experience, we're building the go-to platform for podcast content optimization.
+By leveraging AI and providing a seamless user experience, we're building the go-to platform for podcast content optimization.

 ## 📧 Contact

-For questions about this project or collaboration opportunities, feel free to reach out!

----

-**⚡ Built with passion for AI and content creation**

-> This project showcases advanced skills in full-stack development, AI/ML integration, and scalable SaaS architecture.
-Currently under active development with regular updates and new features being added.
+While this product is a Work in Progress, you can check out my life's work at **[voza.dev](https://voza.dev)**